How to Give Negative Feedback Over Email Without Sounding Harsh + Examples

 When sending negative comments by email, it's essential to be careful with your language.
 Your words can significantly impact how the recipient understands and reacts to your comments.

-By reading some quality feedback email examples, you can continually improve and learn what words to use and what words to forego.
+By reading quality feedback email examples, you can continually improve and learn what words to use and what words to forego.

 • "Failure" or "failed": These words may come across as disparaging, giving the email a bad tone.
 Instead, concentrate on the areas that require development or ideas for enhancing performance.